Take 15% off a Brentwood Home Mattress. Use Code: SLEEPFOUNDATION

 Overall, our review of the Crystal Cove mattress and its performance in our testing found that both sides were most suitable for side-sleepers.
 On the soft side, its suitability was directly correlated with a sleeper’s weight: those under 130 lbs found it to be a soothing balance between pressure relief and overall support, those between 130 and 230 lbs reported that it was good though not ideal.
 Sleepers above 230 lbs found it less than adequate for their needs.

-On the firm side, there was less variation between both weight categories and position preferences.
-All the same, side sleepers between 130 and 230 lbs were the only group to consistently rank this side as “excellent” — though testers in all other groups still rated it as “good”.
+On the firm side, there was a similar pattern between both weight categories and position preferences.
+Side sleepers below 230 pounds consistently ranked this side as “good” — though it still only provided adequate support for sleepers over 230 pounds.

 Side sleepers tend to find many types of mattress comfortable, but require adequate pressure relief (to avoid pressure points at the hip and shoulder) and support for proper spinal alignment.
-The Crystal Cove, with two firmness options, fulfills these requirements for side-sleepers regardless of their weight.
+The Crystal Cove, with two firmness options, fulfills these requirements for most side sleepers.

 People who prefer to sleep on their back need a mattress that will support their lumbar region to prevent lower back and hip pain.
-The Crystal Cove — particularly its medium-firm latex side — delivers on this for back sleepers of all weights.
+The Crystal Cove — particularly its medium firm latex side — delivers on this for back sleepers of all weights.
+That being said, some back sleepers over 230 pounds may find even the medium firm side too soft for their needs.

 This performance is partially thanks to its pocketed coil support core, which is ergonomically zoned with thicker coils in areas that tend to carry more weight.
 However, the comfort layers also have a role to play.
 The latex comfort layer compresses less than the polyfoam and memory foam layers, providing more stable alignment between the hips and shoulders.